Rubberverse/qor-caddy/scripts/README.md

-# Helper scripts and Image entrypoint
+# Helper scripts, Go source code and other crap

-As of `v0.19`, building process was revamped to not make use of `xcaddy` and instead it uses `main.go` present in [Caddy's repository]() instead.
+As of `v0.19`, building process was revamped to not make use of `xcaddy` and instead it uses `main.go` present in Caddy's repository instead.
 This allows for better control over building than what `xcaddy` could provide us with, even if arguably minimal.

+## install-go.sh

+Pulls latest Go version from their website and downloads it, extracts and moves it to `/usr/local/bin/go`.
+It also sets safe.directory in git to a wildcard, meaning 'any', to workaround some problems during building.

 ## array-helper.sh